Aesica/RMMV/README.md

 - When invoked, will award the player something from that list, based on weight, etc.
 - For advanced users, these can also be built dynamically during runtime

+**5/29/2020 - 1.1**
+- Fixed a bug that could cause the game to crash when trying to access a lootbox from a saved game that existed prior to installing this plugin.
+The lootbox data object is now automatically initialized for these older saves if it doesn't exist already.

 ----------------------------------------------------------------------------------------------------------------------

 ### AES_DiceFunctions (bonus plugin)